smirarab/skimming_scripts/Skim_processing_pipelines/README.md

 The inputs are as follows:

-* `-x`: path to the first mate file in fastq.gz or fq.gz format for the genome sample. if -l is set to 1, this argument is the path to the single interleaved paired-end file for the genome sample.
+* `-x`: path to the first mate file in fastq.gz or fq.gz format for the genome sample.
+If -l is set to 1, this argument is the path to the single interleaved paired-end file for the genome sample.

-* `-y`: path to the second mate file in fastq.gz or fq.gz format for the genome sample. if -l is set to 1, this argument becomes redundant.
+* `-y`: path to the second mate file in fastq.gz or fq.gz format for the genome sample.
+If -l is set to 1, this argument becomes redundant and you should not be passing it as an input.

 * `-g`: the path of the reference library.
 This is an optional argument: if this path is provided, the pipeline will just add to it and if it is not provided, the pipeline will create the library in the working directory.